CCExtractor/website/content/docs/_index.md

 {{< /tip >}}

 {{< tip >}}
-To get in touch with us asap, join our slack channel.
+To get in touch with us, join our slack channel.
 Most CCExtractor developers hang out in a slack team.
-You're welcome to request an invitation here: #TODO
+You're welcome to request an invitation [here](/public//general/support/)

 {{< /tip >}}

 {{< button "cchome/" "Read the Docs" >}}{{< button "ideas_page_for_summer_of_code_2021/" "Here for GSoC'21?" >}}